KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     interpret AI models should be appropriately recognized.
 AI does not meet our requirements for authorship, given the need for accountability.
 AI and LLM tools may not be listed as an author on any of our scholarly work.
-AI and LLM must be acknowledged if used to generate figures or in the writing process.
+AI and LLM tools must be acknowledged if used to generate figures or in the writing process.
-    Team members using AI and LLM are accountable for the accuracy, integrity, and originality of their work.
+    Team members using AI and LLM tools are accountable for the accuracy, integrity, and originality of their work.

 4. Communication and Reporting